50 Signs You’re Healthy from Every Type of Doctor

 You make time to be active

 “There’s just no substitute for physical activity.
 It benefits every part of your body.
 It burns off excess body fat, improves circulation to your muscles and extremities, lowers bad cholesterol and raises good cholesterol, increases oxygen to all the muscles and organs, helps you sleep better, and it even improves your regularity.
 Your heart is a muscle.
 It doesn’t need to be beefy, just strong.
 Exercise and physical activity do all of that.” —Keith Ayoob, RD, diet and lifestyle nutritionist and dietitian.
-Learn from these 45 things that heart doctors do to protect their own hearts.
+Get some more expert advice by reading about 45 things that heart doctors do to protect their own hearts.

 You pay attention to what you eat